omgslinux/nginx-vhost-generator/README.md

 SSLCLIENT_FASTCGI=""
 ```

-* Currently, the most used template is for symfony >4.x (i.e. webroot is public/ directory).
-There's also a proxy
-template to be used in frontend.
-Last news is a nextcloud template for backend.
+* The templates live in the _templates/ directory.
 Other webapps and configs will come.
-The templates live in the _templates/ directory.
 PRs are also welcome.
 * DO NOT FORGET to set the correct VHOST_TYPE in your file
 * You can set the format for the log directory to something different to ${SERVER}.${SUFFIX}, like ${SUFFIX}/${SERVER}.
 You can do this by modifying the LOGDIRFORMAT variable in getLogDirFormat function in defaults.inc,
 or define LOGDIRFORMAT in single vhosts.
 The directory for logs will be /var/log/nginx/$LOGDIRFORMAT.
-* If ${SSL_CERTIFICATE} is empty or not set, there will be no https block
+* If SSL_CERTIFICATE is empty or not set, there will be no https block
 * When you are finished, you can generate the config file by running ./mkvhost.sh <dir>, which will:
     * Include any .inc file inside <dir>
     * Create/Overwrite the config file in ../sites-available, for both HTTP and HTTPS in the same file
     * Remove and recreate the symlink in ../sites-enabled
-    * Create the specific ${LOGDIR} if it doesn't exist
+    * Create the specific LOGDIR if it doesn't exist
 * You can now manually check the generated config file, together with nginx -t to see if there's something wrong.